 In this brief preface, abstracted from a lengthier account, I demonstrate that dualities exist everywhere in the universe -- same as does the physical (i.e., energy-matter), and that this observable foundation must have an abstract of itself, as well: God: the typically-defined creator of such a reliable order.

 - In any physical universe, the smallest piece of matter would still consist of at least two properties: a front and behind, for instance (e.g., external/internal, potential/active, etc.) ... even if it's a dot (a point materialized).
-If not, then it must be dependent upon something else ... like an area resting on a sheet of mass perhaps?
-But that would only invite another thing.
+If not, then it must be dependent upon something else ... for instance, an area resting on a sheet of mass.
+But that would only invite another thing as its basis.

 - If a thing didn't have dimensions, then it would be abstract.

 - Abstracts are intangible but are knowable as they're the foundations of thought.

 - Even an independent one-dimensional thing would be abstract, as conceiving it would be counter-intuitive to observe first-hand.

 - So either things are dimensional or they're not (physical or abstract) or they have at least two properties (front/behind, internal/external).

 - In other words, they either have dimensions or properties.